nansencenter/DAPPER/README.md

 The typical set-up is a "twin experiment", where you
 * specify a
-	* dynamic model
+	* dynamic model*
-	* observational model
+	* observational model*
 * use these to generate a synthetic
 	* "truth"
-	* and observations thereof
+	* and observations thereof*
-* assess how different DA methods perform in estimating the truth
+* assess how different DA methods, with knowledge of the above starred (*) items, perform in estimating the truth.

 DAPPER makes the numerical investigation of DA methods accessible through its variety of typical test cases and statistics.